rajeswaranr/fleetworks/docs/fleetworks-platform-foundation.md

 ## Why This Is Non-Breaking

-- Existing scripts still load first.
+- Existing page shells still load and render the current UI.
-- Existing global functions still work.
+- Existing global functions still work from their new `js/legacy/*` paths.
 - Existing forms, tabs, and render functions are not replaced.
 - The new registry only records module metadata and capabilities.
 - If a new module fails during boot, the platform logs the error and continues.